 \section{Abstract}

-In this paper, the authors define Generalized Unique Game Problem (GUGP), where weights of the edges are allowed to be negative.
-Focuses are made on two special types of GUGP, GUGP-NWA, where the weights of all edges are negative, and GUGP-PWT($\rho$), where the total weight of all edges are positive and the negative/positive ratio is at most $\rho$.
-The authors investigate the counterpart of the Unique Game Conjecture on GUGP-PWT($\rho$).
-The authors prove Unique Game Conjecture holds true on GUGP-PWT(1) by reducing the parallel repetition of Max 3-Cut Problem to GUGP-PWT(1), and Unique Game Conjecture holds true on GUGP-PWT($1/2$) if the 2-to-1 Conjecture holds true.
-The authors pose an open problem whether Unique Game Conjecture holds true on GUGP-PWT($\rho$) with $0<\rho<1$.
+In this paper, the author defines Generalized Unique Game Problem (GUGP), where weights of the edges are allowed to be negative.
+Two special types of GUGP are illuminated, GUGP-NWA, where the weights of all edges are negative, and GUGP-PWT($\rho$), where the total weight of all edges are positive and the negative-positive ratio is at most $\rho$.
+The author investigates the counterpart of the Unique Game Conjecture on GUGP-PWT($\rho$).
+The author shows that Unique Game Conjecture on GUGP-PWT(1) holds true, and Unique Game Conjecture on GUGP-PWT($1/2$) holds true, if the 2-to-1 Conjecture holds true.
+The author poses an open problem whether Unique Game Conjecture holds true on GUGP-PWT($\rho$) with $0<\rho<1$.